Asimov-Chuang/DeepHalo/B9Eq-4.md

 In short, while SDA enables generic set-dependent context modeling, DeepHalo provides a theoretically-grounded and architecturally-enforced approach to interpretable, order-controlled context effects, which is essential for practical discrete choice applications.

+(Change to explain why other models cannot do this)
 ### 5. Simple Example: Utility Decomposition and Order Growth**
 The key intuition is that every recursion depth l in Eqs.
 (4)–(5) adds **exactly one additional order of interaction** while preserving all lower‑order terms via the residual connection.
 The process is the same as Appendix A 2.2 and A 2.3.
 To better facilitate the understanding, we provide a simple example below.

 Consider an offer set ${j, k, l}$ and let $\phi$ be an identity mapping.
 We focus on the change of $z_{j}$ in DeepHalo.
 1. **Pairwise (1‑st order) layer.**